 Each year Paul Newman comes into school to show us what DCCT have been doing and how our efforts help them.

-We have an annual Tracksuit and Trainer Tuesday during Healthy Heart Week for a £1 donation and in recent years we have collected many pairs of shoes for the children and staff at Mamma Kerry School, Rhonda, Nakuru
+We have an annual Tracksuit and Trainer Tuesday during Healthy Heart Week when we remember the children who have to walk miles for their education.
+We have collected many pairs of shoes for the children and staff at Mamma Kerry School, Rhonda, Nakuru

 Mama Kerry is a privately funded pre-primary, primary and secondary school in Rhonda, Nakuru.
 It was founded by Pastor William Othieno in the wake of the 2007 post-election violence, which displaced many families in the Rhonda community.